 Now, let’s dive into each of these steps in a bit more detail.

-With this in mind, you might say: “okay, well, marketing gets 7 posts per week on Facebook, admissions gets 4, development gets 1, and athletics gets 2.”
+With this in mind, you can decide on an exact allotment of posts per departmental request.
+You can confidently say something like, “OK, marketing gets 5 posts per week on Facebook, admissions gets 2, development gets 1, and athletics gets 2.”

-Social media content allowances are rather strict platform to platform.
+Platform to platform, social media content allowances can be strict.
 These best practices are best practices for a reason — and if you want to optimize your organic reach, you need to follow the “rules” set forth by social media algorithms.
 Save that “extra” content for a day during the week when you have nothing to post.
-You can also rely on the “stories” feature of Instagram and Facebook to post additional content outside of your timeline.
+You can also rely on the Stories feature of Instagram and Facebook to post additional content outside of your daily allotment.

 The 4-1-1 Rule: For every four pieces of fun/educational content, you’re allowed one piece of shared content and one piece of promotional content.